-- Trained PM’s who well versed with the methodology
+- Trained Project Managers who are well-versed with the methodology

-So in this, the first in a 4 part series of articles looking at how Microsoft PPM can help you overcome the biggest PM pains organisations face we are going to explore the features available to help your organisation achieve a consistent approach to managing projects.
+So in this, the first in a 4 part series of articles looking at how Microsoft PPM can help you overcome the biggest project management pains organisations face we are going to explore the features available to help your organisation achieve a consistent approach to managing projects.

-Within Project Web App (the interface for Microsoft Project Online & Project Server) projects are typically started as Enterprise Project Type (EPTs):
+Within Project Web App (the interface for Microsoft Project Online) projects are typically started as Enterprise Project Type (EPTs):

 An EPT is essentially a template you make available within Microsoft PPM for your project managers to use when creating new work or project requests.
 It’s a wrapper that binds together a template schedule for that particular type of project as well as phases, stages and Project Detail Pages (PDPs) through workflow which can be configured using SharePoint Designer.

-The workflows, as well as guiding the project manager through the lifecycle of project, can also enable governance processes to be seamlessly integrated making items such as stage gate reviews more efficient so that submissions can be reviewed and approved or rejected L centrally, which then automatically progresses the project onto the next phase or stage.
+The workflows, as well as guiding the project manager through the lifecycle of a project, can also enable governance processes to be seamlessly integrated making items such as phase-gate reviews more efficient so that submissions can be reviewed and approved or rejected L centrally, which then automatically progresses the project onto the next phase or stage.

-When a project is under way, the PM has complete visibility of the project lifecycle through the project summary page where they are also informed of which items need to be submitted.
+When a project is underway, the Project Manager has complete visibility of the project lifecycle through the project summary page where they are also informed of which items need to be submitted.

 Below you see a graphical representation of a project lifecycle that shows we’re in phase 1 ‘Create’, stage 1.3 ‘Approval’, we also see that after ‘Approval’ there is a decision point, meaning an approver will review the information that is submitted before the project progresses on to the next phase.
-Note that you don’t have to enable manual approvals, if you trust your PM’s you could set up auto approval or even set up specific rules to determine whether or not something requires approval!
-On the same view you also see “Sections to be completed for the stage” which lists out the PDP’s that need to be completed.
+Note that you don’t have to enable manual approvals if you trust your Project Managers you could set up auto-approval or even set up specific rules to determine whether or not something requires approval!
+On the same view, you also see “Sections to be completed for the stage” which lists out the PDP’s that need to be completed.